 Most Frequently Traded Currency Pairs

-The most traded currency pairs in the United States are EUR/USD, USD/JPY, and GBP/USD, which together account for nearly 60% of all forex turnover in the USA.
+The most traded currency pairs in the United States are EUR/USD, USD/JPY, and GBP/USD, which together account for about 44% of all forex turnover in the USA.
 These three pairs anchor daily liquidity and pricing across global markets, with EUR/USD remaining the benchmark for institutional trading.

 The 10 most traded forex pairs in the US are: